DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop3/README.md

 Welcome back!
 And if you are new, welcome!
 In this session we are going to continue exploring a sample dataset in R and learn more about ggplot.

+## Important Links
-You can find the video of the workshop here: https://vimeo.com/641592878
+Project for today in RStudio Cloud: https://rstudio.cloud/project/3037046 You can find the video of the workshop here: https://vimeo.com/641592878

-A quick recap of the topics we covered last time:
+## A quick recap of the topics we covered last time:

 1. Reading R code
 2. Using functions to summarize and group data